notofonts/devanagari/fontbakery/googlefonts-NotoSansDevanagari-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- chanuktaraprehalfUIdevaNEP
+	- uniA8E7.UI

-	- uniA8F0.UI
+	- chaprehalfdevaNEP

-	- braceleft
+	- uniA8EF.UI

-	- numbersign
+	- haueUIdeva

-	- semicolon
+	- nine

-	- uniA8E3.UI
+	- emdash

-	- plus
+	- quotesingle

-	- asciitilde
+	- uniA8E4.UI

-	- ellipsis
+	- seven

-	- two
+	- uniA8E9.UI

 	- And 79 more.